hstoefen/osm_project/README.md

 Using the data base, a number of insights regarding the city under consideration where gained using the open street map data.

 All code was written in python or sql as appropriate.
 Plain python was used for the [cleaning](clean.py), [auditing](audit.py) and [exporting to .csv](osm2csv.py) of the data.
-An [sqlite3 data base](osm_project.db) was created, using the command line.
+An [sqlite3 data base](osm_project.db) having a [schema](schema.sql) as provided by Udacity was created, using the command line.
 In a last step, the "data story" was told using using a [Jupyter Notebook](osm_project.ipynb).